samsammurphy/ee-atmcorr-timeseries/README.md

 `earthengine authenticate`

-(tip: you can avoid repeating this using [docker commits](https://github.com/samsammurphy/6S_emulator/wiki/docker-commits))
+(tip: you can save your credentials, and avoid repeating this step, using [docker commits](https://github.com/samsammurphy/6S_emulator/wiki/docker-commits))

 Run the example jupyter notebook